babushkai/Takotsubo-Syndrome-Prediction-of-Hospitalization-Outcomes/README.md

 10. Deploy a service

 ```
-# The hello service provides a load-balancing proxy over the hello-app
+# The takotsubo service provides a load-balancing proxy over the takotsubo-app
 # pods.
 By specifying the type as a 'LoadBalancer', Kubernetes Engine will
 # create an external HTTP load balancer.
 apiVersion: v1